Paul2708/spigot-plugin-resources/chapters/api-repository.md

 - [EzMediaCore](https://github.com/MinecraftMediaLibrary/EzMediaCore) by [@MinecraftMediaLibrary](https://github.com/MinecraftMediaLibrary)

-  > A library and plugin which allows you to play videos in Minecraft!
+  > A professional media playback library and plugin that allows you to play videos in Minecraft!

 - [MakiScreen](https://github.com/makitsune/MakiScreen) by [@makitsune](https://github.com/makitsune)